beeps82/GettingAndCleaningData/CodeBook.md

 9. The melted data is cast back into the wide form which is the **Tidy Data Set**.
 The feaure column name represents the    477 features sorted by *subject* and *activity*.
 The aggregated mean for each feature was calculated for every      combination of subject and activity

 10. The aggregate Standard Deviation and mean for every feature irregardless of subject and activity is also calculated using the melted data set.
-The data is then merged using the *features*
+The data is then merged using the *features* names.